Samuel Ramey: Later career

-In 1990, he sang Joe in Jerome Kern's Show Boat in a concert performance at Avery Fisher Hall with Jerry Hadley and Frederica von Stade.
+In 1990, he sang the role of Joe in Jerome Kern's Show Boat in a concert performance at Avery Fisher Hall with Jerry Hadley and Frederica von Stade.
 A number of previously obscure operas with strong bass/bass-baritone roles have been revived solely for Ramey, such as Verdi's Attila, Rossini's Maometto II and Massenet's Don Quichotte.
 He provided the voice for The Beast, the main antagonist of the 2014 animated miniseries Over the Garden Wall.

-In 1996, Ramey gave a concert at New York's Avery Fisher Hall titled "A Date with the Devil" in which he sang 14 arias representing the core of this repertory.
-He continued to tour this program throughout the world.
-In 2000, Ramey presented this concert at Munich's Gasteig Concert Hall.
-This performance was recorded live, and was released on compact disc in summer 2002.
+In 1996, he gave a concert at New York's Avery Fisher Hall titled "A Date with the Devil" in which he sang 14 arias representing the core of this repertory.
+He continued to tour with the program throughout the world.
+In 2000, he presented the concert at Munich's Gasteig Concert Hall.
+The performance was recorded live and was released on compact disc in summer 2002.

-He formerly served as a member of the faculty at Roosevelt University's Chicago College of Performing Arts and is currently a Distinguished Professor of Opera at Wichita State University's School of Music.

-Ramey was named an inaugural member of the WSU College of Fine Arts Hall of Fame in 2015.
-He is a National Patron of Delta Omicron, an international professional music fraternity.
+He formerly served as a member of the faculty at Roosevelt University's Chicago College of Performing Arts and is currently a distinguished professor of Opera at Wichita State University's School of Music.
+He was named an inaugural member of the WSU College of Fine Arts Hall of Fame in 2015.
+He is a national patron of Delta Omicron, an international professional music fraternity.
 He reprised the title role of "Duke Bluebeard" in Opera Omaha's production of Béla Bartók's Bluebeard's Castle in April 2013 in Omaha, Nebraska.